nacx/circus/README.md

 folder.
 There you will find an example Makefile that you can use to build it.

-If you installed Circus using the *make install* command, you will need to change the *LIBDIR* variable to point to the location where you installed the library.
+If you installed Circus using the *make install* command, you will need to change the *INCLUDEDIR* and the *LIBDIR* variables to point to the location where you installed the library.

 Note on patches/pull requests
 -----------------------------

  * Fork the project.
- * Make your feature addition or bug fix.
+ * Create a topic branch for your feature or bug fix.
+ * Develop in the just created feature/bug branch.
- * Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+ * Add tests for your changes.
+This is important so I don't break them in a future version unintentionally.
  * Commit.
  * Send me a pull request.
-Bonus points for topic branches.

 Issue Tracking